Estimated reading time: 15 minutes

 Like we purchase second-hand items to resell and earn money, we do the same with wood furniture.

-I find wood desks or other wooden household items or furniture, sands it, then stains it and sells it.
+I find wood desks or other wooden household items or furniture, sand it, then stains it and sell it.

 The best returns are when we find free furniture on the curb.